kskarthik/mcp-bugzilla/README.md

 # License

-This project is licensed under `AGPLv3`.
-You can obtain a copy from https://www.gnu.org/licenses/agpl-3.0.txt
+This project is licensed under `Apache 2.0`.
+You can obtain a copy from https://www.apache.org/licenses/LICENSE-2.0.txt